1970 Graduate Is a Student Again, This Time in Scuba Gear

-Jill Campbell ’70 has experienced the “scariest thing any scuba diver could experience," according to Michael Heitzenrater, adjunct lecturer at The College at Brockport.
+Jill Campbell ’70 has experienced the “scariest thing any scuba diver could experience," according to Michael Heitzenrater, adjunct lecturer at SUNY Brockport.

 And it happened during the course PES 213 Scuba Diving in the 50-meter pool in the Tuttle North natatorium.

 “I must’ve gotten distracted when I was turning my air on for my tank.
 I turned around in the pool to watch my instructor (Heitzenrater), and I couldn’t get any air.
 No air — when we’re down 16 feet!
 I signaled to my partner, completely bug-eyed, and dropped my weight belt.
 She started travelling up a little faster than I did, and she grabbed my arm and pulled me to the top,” said Campbell with a laugh.